Aragolth-WWW/Embervale/Docs/Troubleshooting/AnimationSetup.md

 - In Play, select the player and open the Animator window:
   - Parameters: `AttackLight` pulses on LMB tap, `AttackHeavy` pulses on LMB hold (>0.35s).
   - Base Layer: Any State transitions to `Unarmed_Light_Base` / `Unarmed_Heavy_Base` fire then return to default.
+- If `AttackLight` never pulses, double-check the Input System `Player` action map: the `Attack` action must be bound (typically to LMB).
+The temporary `G` key fallback used for debugging has been removed.
 - If using Upper-layer: ensure the layer `UnarmedUpper` exists, weight returns to 0 when idle, and mask includes arms/fingers only.

 Foot IK (optional)